The L.E.S.S. Method

 A Measured Approach to Oral Cannabis

 Start Low.
 Establish Potency.
-Go Slow.
+Slow down.
 Supplement as Needed.

 (or How Not to Overdose on Oral Cannabis)